Careers Information & Guidance (Progression)

 Building My Skills is a year-long employability skills, information and guidance programme which provides students in Year 9 with a rounded introduction to the world of work.
 It is facilitated through timetabled business engagement session.
 In 2018/2019 our link employers are ESH Construction, Gateley PLC, British Heart Foundation and Whitewing Recruitment.

-Careers Education & Guidance Policy
+Careers Education Guidance and Provider Access Policy

 We work closely with our Enterprise Adviser from Leeds City Region Enterprise Partnership (LEP) who has supported us to develop close working relationships with local employers to enhance the careers work we offer.

 We have an ongoing close working relationship with Yorkshire Water and have recently been partnered with Unilever who will be working with us to develop careers across the curriculum.
 We are keen to work with new employers to help our students develop their employability skills and help enhance our curriculum learning, if you would like to work with us please contact firstname.lastname@example.org in the first instance.

 The decisions young people make from an early stage at school can have a big impact on their future career choices and happiness.